-Posing with their new 1965 Corvette Sting Ray Convertibles in St. Louis, are the Tangier Shriners who just picked their new convertibles up.
+Below, posing with their new ’65 Corvette Sting Ray Convertibles in St. Louis, are the Tangier Shriners, who just picked their new convertibles up.

-The 1965 Chevrolet Corvette (C2) is the second generation of the Corvette sports car.
-It was produced by the Chevrolet division of General Motors for the model years of 1963 to 1967.
-It is also known as the Chevrolet Corvette Sting Ray.
+The 1965 Vette is the third year of the second generation (C2) of America’s sports car.
+It was produced by the Chevrolet division of General Motors for the model years 1963 to 1967.

 - Convertibles – 15,376

 The 1965 Chevrolet Corvette Sting Ray saw significant modifications from its predecessor in 1964, notably the addition of standard four-wheel disc brakes.
 March of the same year, the option for an L78 396 cid “big-block” V-8 was provided, with 425 bhp and a transistor ignition system.
 Moreover, a variety of 327 cid engine configurations were also made available – 250 bhp (L30), 300 bhp (L75), 350 bhp (L79), 365 bhp (L76), and 375 bhp (L84).
 The fuel-injected 375-bhp L84 was the last of its kind before its reintroduction in 1982.

 In terms of style, the 1965 Corvette included three functional vents in the fenders, with the 396 big-block models particularly prominent due to their hood power bulge.
 The grille bars turned black, while the instrument faces were given a flat black finish.
 As an optional feature, side-mounted exhausts could be purchased for $134.50, but only 759 buyers opted for it.
 Overall, sales rose to 23,564, with coupe sales down to 8186, making convertible models twice as popular.
 Half of the convertible purchasers (7787) selected the optional hardtop.